trendscenter/gift/GroupICATv4.0c/demo/gift_group_analysis/README.md

 Another core part of the analysis is the run configuration.

-## GIFT run configuration
+*GIFT run configuration*

-While MATLAB GUI version of GIFT allows to configure the run in the GUI directly, GIFT-BIDS utilizes a pre-written *_config.m file to choose the run mode.
+Too highlight the different possibilities the gift-bids app has, showing other possibilities a small background of the different batch files flavors exists.
+While MATLAB GUI version of GIFT allows to configure the run in the GUI directly, GIFT-BIDS utilizes a pre-written *_config.m file to specify all the necessary properties (key values) before the run.

-Config file contents are simple “key=value” pairs written in MATLAB.
+The config file contains “key=value” pairs written in MATLAB.
 For example, here is an excerpt of config_spatial_ica_bids.m we use in this demo:

 ```
 %% Modality.
 Options are fMRI and EEG